 Prior to the Greater Phoenix Economic Council, Colleen was the VP of Marketing at the Colon Cancer Alliance in Washington, D.C.
 She also has served many other Arizona-based urban and rural organizations by providing marketing services and raising millions of dollars for causes such as affordable housing, drug prevention and education, support for survivors of domestic violence and much more.

 In 2019, Colleen received a “40 under 40” award from the Phoenix Business Journal, which annually identifies talent throughout Arizona for their positive impact in business and the community.
-She currently serves on the Board of Directors for Arouet Foundation, a nonprofit dedicated to criminal justice reform, reducing recidivism and empowering women as they reintegrate into the community.
+She currently serves on the Board of Directors for Arizona Innovation Marketing Association and Arouet Foundation, a nonprofit dedicated to criminal justice reform, reducing recidivism and empowering women as they reintegrate into the community.
+Colleen is also on the International Economic Development Council’s Young Professionals Committee.

-Colleen graduated from Arizona State University with an undergraduate degree in Communications and a minor in PR.
-She resides in Scottsdale, Arizona with her husband and two dogs, Captain and Bentley.
+Colleen graduated from Arizona State University with a degree in Communications and a minor in PR.
+She resides in Scottsdale, Arizona with her husband and three rescue dogs: Captain, Bentley and Griffey.